necrashter/THE2Tester/README.md

 ./tester.py testdata1 #you first need to chmod +x tester.py
 ```
 If you tested a dataset and passed all the test cases, inform me and I will increase the number of people who approved that dataset.
-Otherwise check your code and if there is a problem with the tester/testdata, open an issue.
+Otherwise check your code and if there is a problem with the tester/testdata, open an issue or discuss at COW newsgroup/Whatsapp.

-### Uncofirmed Directory
-Newly generated datasets will be added to this directory and stay there until more people approve them.